tendermint/cosmos-rosetta-gateway/README.md

 Support for Cosmos-SDK **0.37** and Cosmos-SDK **0.40 "Stargate"** releases is coming soon.

 This repository contains both a library and a standalone binary, named **crg**.
+Documentation on how to use the library is coming soon.

 ### Using crg
 The standalone executable will talk to your blockchain's API and serve as an API adapter, making it compatible with the Coinbase Rosetta blockchain API interface.